chrissygonzalez/nyc-subway-status/README.md

 # NycSubwayStatus

-NYC Subway Status is a gem that scrapes the MTA's Emergency Website (http://alert.mta.info/) using Watir and Nokogiri to displaycurrent status and details for New York City's subway system.
+NYC Subway Status is a gem that scrapes the MTA's Emergency Website (http://alert.mta.info/) using Watir and Nokogiri to display current status and details for New York City's subway system.

 ## Installation